google/tcmalloc/docs/stats.md

     compared to the peak cache size.
 *   The recent range is the minimum, current, maximum size of memory in MiB in the huge cache.

-Then, we report information related to demand-based skip release if it is enabled (`huge_cache_demand_based_release` is `true`).
-Please check [demand-based skip subrelease](#demand-based-skip-subrelease) for details as the mechanisms are fundamentally the same.

 ### Huge Allocator